Natural Convection Heat Transfer from an Isothermal Plate: Upward-Facing Measurements

 $\Ra\approx26900$ was the smallest~$\Ra$ measured by Lloyd and Moran; the next smallest $\Ra=171750$ was~6.4 times larger.
 Range extremes are often the most susceptible to measurement bias.
 Having excesses several times larger than~5\%, the points at $\Ra\approx26900$ should be excluded as outliers.

 Excluding the two largest and two smallest measurements relative to~$\Nuols$, the Lloyd and Moran measurements have a 4.9\% root-mean-squared relative error (RMSRE) from~$\Nuols$.
-This is a close match spanning four decades of $\Ra$ which includes the laminar-turbulent transition at $\Ra\approx8\times10^6$.
+This is a close match spanning four orders of magnitude of $\Ra$ which includes the laminar-turbulent transition at $\Ra\approx8\times10^6$.